Jackson-Wang-0/Week-2-Lab-Report/index.md

 _Note: for CSE15L, our account starts with **cs15lwi22**_

-Enter the following command but replace `zz` with the letters of your course-specific account
+Enter the following command but replace `abc` with the letters of your course-specific account

 ```
-ssh cs15lwi22zz@ieng6.ucsd.edu
+ssh cs15lwi22abc@ieng6.ucsd.edu
 ```

 If this is your first time connecting to a server, you will get a message like this: